December First: A Day of Struggle

-Instead, rather than simply "protect" the person with HIV, through legal provisions, laudable of course, to punish the company and / or person who incurred the crime of discrimination, we must encourage the employer to maintain, through benefit tax, as already said, and the creation of a bank of hours, the person with HIV healthy and fit to work in his usual position.
+On the contrary, instead of simply "protect" the HIV carrier, through legal provisions, laudable of course, that punish the company and / or person who incur the crime of discrimination, we must encourage the employer to maintain, through tax benefits, as already said, and by setting up a bank of hours, O HIV-positive and fit to work in his or her usual post.

-Craft fairs, I repeat, do not solve anything.
-Not all people have the manual dexterity to do so or are interested in such office.
-And everyone has the right to exercise their profession, who learned to develop with merits and effort often diuturno.
-The serological status does not undo these merits.
-The way the individual "caught" the virus should not enter into the question, because it does not change for better or worse the quality of the professional in question.
-Must always remain the condition of being human, worthy of respect, not pity, above all else.
+Craft fairs, I insist, do not solve anything.
+Not all people have the manual ability to do this or are interested in such an occupation.
+And every person has the right to exercise his profession, which he learned to develop with his own merits and effort, often diuturno.
+THE serological condition does not undo these merits.
+The way the individual "got" the virus also should not get into the question, as it does not change the quality of the professional in question for better or worse.
+It must always remain the condition of being human, worthy of respect, not of pity, above anything.

-Meanwhile, the society must be aware, the media, on the security of living with the HIV-positive.
+Meanwhile, society accurate be made aware of the security of living with the HIV patient through the media.

-The press in general owe it to the people in their mister to inform and enlighten.
+The press in general owes this to the population, in their inform and clarify.

 The awareness campaigns should be jackpots for those who understands the subject, for those who live it and who knows the subject thoroughly.

-The social view of AIDS is mistaken.
-NOT die like flies.
-And do not transmit the disease by air, by shaking hands or social contact.
+A social vision of AIDS is wrong.
+We do not die like flies.
+And we do not transmit the disease through the air, by handshake or social contact.

-Sexual intercourse must be protected, but it is not only to prevent AIDS.
-It is to prevent syphilis, gonorrhea, hepatitis, condyloma acuminata and a myriad of STDs that are equally or more dangerous than HIV infection.
-Plus, avoid unwanted pregnancies, or worse, teenage pregnancy.
+Sexual intercourse must be protected; but is not to avoid "just AIDS" (as if the rest did not matter), is to prevent syphilis, gonorrhea, hepatitis, condyloma acuminata and a myriad of STDs.

-This social vision on the IDA needs to be right, corrected.
-And only the means of mass communication, in partnership with nongovernmental organizations and the Government is able to repair the damage caused by themselves and by the scientific community at a time when there was very little light on the problem.
+This social view on AIDS needs to be right, corrected.
+Only the mass media, in partnership with non-governmental organizations and the government, can repair this damage caused by themselves and the scientific community at a time when there was very little light on the problem.

 Then look at the testimonials section personal stories of women who have contracted the virus from their husbands and who open their hearts here in the desire that this does not repeat ...

-And you can change these things with awareness and enlightenment, information and goodwill.
+And it is possible to change these things with awareness and clarification, information and goodwill and empathy.

-Of all the symptoms of AIDS the worst of them still remains, and 20 years later, in a world where most have TV and internet access, prejudice.
+Of all the symptoms of AIDS the worst of them still remains, after thirty and "so many" years, in which most have TV and Internet access, prejudice.